pke11y/net-auto-sol/lab/l3vpn/README.md

 # L3VPN Lab Setup
-The objective of this lab os to provide a platform to test L3VPN automation solutions for a Service provider network.
+The objective of this lab is to provide a platform to test L3VPN automation solutions for a service provider network.

 The lab consists of the following network devices:
 - IOS-XE 3.15.02 (CSR1000V)